javalin/website/pages/docs/docs.md

-    config.enableCorsForAllOrigins()                // enable cors for all origins config.enableCorsForOrigin(origins)             // enable cors for specific origins config.enableDevLogging()                       // enable extensive development logging for http and websocket config.enableRouteOverview(path)                // create a http handler which serves a list of all routes config.enableRouteOverview(path, roles)         // create a http handler which serves a list of all routes (with auth) config.enableWebjars()                          // enable webjars (static files)
+    config.enableCorsForAllOrigins()                // enable cors for all origins config.enableCorsForOrigin(origins)             // enable cors for specific origins config.enableDevLogging()                       // enable extensive development logging for http and websocket config.enableWebjars()                          // enable webjars (static files)
     config.enforceSsl = true/false                  // redirect http traffic to https (default is false)
     config.logIfServerNotStarted = true/false       // log a warning if user doesn't start javalin instance (default is true)